VinceGabriel/VinceGabriel/README.md

 * My track elective is Human-Computer Interaction
 * Always excited to tackle new coding challenges
-* Hobbies: Coding, gaming, exploring new tech, and experimenting with UX/UI designs
+* Hobbies: Coding, gaming, exploring new tech, and experimenting with UX/UI design
+* 2nd Year Student

 _______________________________________________________________________________________________________________________________________________________________________________